crstead/lingq-exporter/README.md

 ## Usage

-LingQ Exporter reads in three properties from the `config.json` file in the project root directory:
+lingq-to-anki reads in three properties from the `config.json` file in the project root directory:

 1. Your API key.
 See <https://www.lingq.com/en/accounts/apikey/>
 2. The language code, e.g. `en` for English, `ko` for Korean, `sv` for Swedish, etc. This can be found in the URL when you are logged into LingQ.